galkinvv/pradeque/README.md

 * C header declaring functions that gets extra argument with structure.
 Gives possibilyty to integrate into core of other projects.
  * Effeciency for basic "kernel" API is more importsant than simplicity of use.
 More simple API can be built over efficient API but not the other way.
  * "Kernel" must allow efficient implementations of operations on multiple elements, for example by allowing iteration by sequential groups.
+  * all provided operations should operate in terms of iterating of contigous mem blocks.
+   * the exception are operations that can be more efficiently computed without pre-contigous block iteration used even internally
 * C++11 header with high stdlib compatibility
 * common code
  * so C++ version have to be wrapper around C passing const parameters generated from template arguments